 Key takeaways:

-~ The DHFR gene is essential in the conversion, and genetic variants in DHFR impact how much folic acid you can convert at one time.
+- The DHFR gene is essential in the conversion, and genetic variants in DHFR impact how much folic acid you can convert at one time.
+The DHFR enzyme is also involved in regenerating BH4 (tetrahydrobiopterin) from BH2.

-~ Many people have unmetabolized (unconverted) folic acid in their bloodstream, with the effects of this being unknown.
+- Many people who eat fortified foods have unmetabolized (unconverted) folic acid in their bloodstream, with the effects of this being unknown.

 Folate (vitamin B9) is essential for DNA synthesis, cell growth, neurotransmitter synthesis, and red blood cell formation.
 Supplemental folate can come in the form of folic acid or methylfolate, the active form.
-Genetic variants in the DHFR gene can impact your ability to convert folic acid to the active form.
+Genetic variants in the DHFR gene can impact your ability to convert folic acid to the active form that contributes methyl groups to the methylation cycle.

-Let’s take a look at how folic acid is used by the body, how your genes interact with folic acid, and how to determine which is the right form for you.
+Let’s take a look at how folic acid is used by the body, how your DHFR genetic variants interact with folic acid, and how to determine which is the right form for you.

 How is folic acid different from natural folate from foods?